Watts-Energy/Watts.Azure/README.md

 ```
 The entities have now been copied from source to target.
 You can use the timestamp of entities to perform incremental loads.

+## Azure Data Lake
+Watts.Azure contains some utilities for interacting with Azure Data Lake and makes authentication much easier than implementing it yourself.
+Watts Azure uses Service Principal Authentication when authenticating towards Azure Data Lake and all you need to do is to provide the credentials.
+Specifically, it needs an instance of *IAzureActiveDirectoryAuthentication*, which must specify
+- SubscriptionId (find it through the [Azure portal](https://portal.azure.com)).
+- ResourceGroupName (only necessary if you're using it with Data Factory copy)
+- Active Directory Tenant Id (https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-howto-tenant)
+- Application client id
+- Application client secret

+See the section [**Application client id / client secret**](#application-client-id-/-client-secret) for an explanation of how to obtain the client id.

+**IMPORTANT NOTE**
+To communicate with Azure Data Lake Store you will need to give the application you're using to authenticate against it access to the data store (The app registration whose clientid/secret you've specified above).
+To do this, go to the [Azure Portal](https://portal.azure.com) and
+- navigate to the Data Lake Store in question,
+- select 'Data Explorer'
+- click the root folder which you want to grant access to and then select 'Access' in the top menu
+- click 'Add' and select the application
+- Grant the application 'Read', 'Write' and 'Execute' permissions.
+- Don't forget to save.

+## Test project
+In order to execute Integration Tests and Manual Tests in this project you will need to fill in various account information related to batch.

+When you run the first test, a file will be generated in the root directory of the test project, named **testEnvironment.testenv**.
+The file contains a JSON object specifying various required settings and credentials.

+**IMPORTANT**: This file is ignored by git (the pattern *.testenv) and will not be commited.
+Don't change that or rename the file, as that could mean you'd be uploading your Azure credentials to github.
+We will of course review any pull requests and make sure that noone does this by accident, but it's better to be completely sure.

+Add your relevant credentials to the file (which contains a json object deserialized into TestEnvironmentConfig.cs when each Integration/Manual test starts).

+In case you only want to run Integration/Manual tests relevant to Batch, you will only need to fill in the settings:
+- BatchAccountName
+- BatchAccountKey
+- BatchAccountUrl
+- StorageAccountName
+- StorageAccountKey

+To run Data Factory (Copy data) and Data Lake tests, fill in
+- SubscriptionId
+- ActiveDirectoryTenantId
+- AdfClientId
+- ClientSecret
+- StorageAccountName
+- StorageAccountKey

+and additionally
+- DataLakeStoreName

+if you want to run tests that involve Azure Data Lake.
+Both the **DataCopyEnvironment** and **DataLakeEnvironment** have the above settings, except *DataLakeStoreName* which is exclusive to Data lake (obviously).
+The settings are replicated, because it is not given that your Data lake store and Data factory share these settings.
+Your Data lake store could even be in a different subscription than your Fata factory.

+The details of how to obtain the keys/secrets etc. are explained in the next section:

+In addition to the above there's a single test of using Azure File Share to upload/download data.
+To execute that you need to fill in
+- FileshareConnectionString